 \section{Conclusions}

-Representing a paradigm shift in network engineering, Network Slicing requires new protocols for network management.
+Representing a paradigm shift in network engineering, network slicing requires new protocols.
 In particular, mobility management in a network-sliced environment requires new and efficient solutions.
-This article has investigated the problem of inter-slice mobility from the 3GPP standards’ perspective.
-It has provided a thorough overview of the 3GPP standard principles pertinent to the user/UE's movement from one slice to another.
-Based on these principles, the article highlights some prospective research directions, and in particular, the potential of “data analytics” and “machine learning” techniques towards achieving seamless inter-slice mobility, consistent with the current 3GPP network slicing framework. \ifCLASSOPTIONcaptionsoff
+This article investigates the problem of inter-slice mobility from the 3GPP standards’ perspective.
+It provides a thorough overview of the 3GPP standard principles pertinent to the UE's movement between different slices.
+Based on these principles, the article highlights some prospective research directions, and in particular, the potential of “data analytics” and “machine learning” techniques for supporting seamless inter-slice mobility, consistent with the current 3GPP network slicing framework. \ifCLASSOPTIONcaptionsoff

 \fi